 Epic Games' Fortnite: Battle Royale was always going to kill a hamster or two but Fortnite's v3.4.1 update did immediately follow yesterday's v3.4 patch, which in turn all resulted in server hamstercide, so there may be more to this.

-Now, Fortnite's update v3.4.1 notes are pretty short, listing fixes on pump shotgun animation delay, missing distance in Sniper Rifle elimination and multiple crash fixes.
+Now, Fortnite's notes are pretty short, listing fixes on pump shotgun animation delay, missing distance in Sniper Rifle elimination and multiple crash fixes.
 Epic said the update will be deployed on mobile as well, albeit packing more mobile-centric fixes.

 The latter move seems to have been Epic's reaction to pretty login waiting times experienced by some mobile users.
 Unfortunately, now it seems that the company stunned its hamster with too much Fortnite.